itu-bdsa/lecture_notes/sessions/session_03/Slides.md

 - For automating project boards and issue tracking
 - For merging to main -->

-Last time, we were discussing how to build .NET/C♯ software locally on your computers.
+So far, we were discussing how to build .NET/C♯ software locally on your computers.
 There is a problem with this: _"It builds on my computer!?"_

 That can be solved by having the same build and test environment for the entire team.